 This is a stock Backstory for a character.
 Much like a Mysterious Past, except more tragic and troubled.
 Don't expect it to be revealed all at once, or sometimes at all.
 It usually gets revealed in small doses through a Troubled Backstory Flashback as the story progresses; possibly in a Flashback Nightmare where a happy memory transforms into a slaughter.
+It could also be a Somber Backstory Revelation when the person with the Dark and Troubled Past decides to share their storied history with someone they trust or respect.
 Often used as a Freudian Excuse for an asocial character's Jerkass tendencies or quiet stoicism.
+If the character's past is as simple as his pet ant being stepped on by his Annoying Younger Sibling, this trope ultimately becomes comedic.
 Still, it is understandable that the character wants to keep it secret because They're Called "Personal Issues" for a Reason, after all.

 Female characters with a Dark and Troubled Past include the Dark Magical Girl and the Broken Bird.
 Male characters with a Dark and Troubled Past are instant bait for the Estrogen Brigade who have bought him leather pants.
 Expect all nearby female characters to become afflicted with an attraction to his Troubled, but Cute appeal, and try to help him heal his heart.
 Not happening.
 Or maybe it will?

 The step-up of this trope is the Dysfunction Junction, where the whole cast will have one of these and suffer from it, too (and don't expect them to get better).
 If the afflicted character is in a law enforcement profession, see Standard Cop Backstory.
 When paired with a Nice Guy or gal with a happy upbringing, you can expect… interesting results.
 See Deus Angst Machina.

 - Anime & Manga

 - Visual Novels